 Hadley Arkes.
 "Sex and the County."
 Weekly Standard 10, 34 (May 23, 2005).

 All rights reserved.
 To subscribe to the Weekly Standard click here.

-Hadley Arkes is the Ney Professor of American Institutions at Amherst College and a senior fellow at the Ethics and Public Policy Center.
+Hadley Arkes is the Ney Professor of American Institutions at Amherst College and a senior fellow at the Claremont Institute.
 He is a leading expert on American political philosophy, public policy, and constitutional law.
-He has written five books with Princeton University Press: Bureaucracy, the Marshall Plan, and the National Interest, The Philosopher in the City, First Things: An Inquiry Into the First Principles of Morals and Justice, Beyond the Constitution, and The Return of George Sutherland: Restoring a Jurisprudence of Natural Rights.
-His most recent book, Natural Rights and the Right to Choose, was published by Cambridge University Press in 2002.Copyright © 2005 Weekly Standard
+He has written numerous books including Bureaucracy, the Marshall Plan, and the National Interest, The Philosopher in the City, First Things: An Inquiry Into the First Principles of Morals and Justice, Beyond the Constitution, The Return of George Sutherland: Restoring a Jurisprudence of Natural Rights, and Natural Rights and the Right to Choose.Copyright © 2005 Weekly Standard

 back to top